dosht/dosht.github.io/_posts/2020-06-27-how-functional-programming-makes-working-with-kafka-so-easy.md

 kafkaContext.execute(new KafkaConsumer(...))
 ```

-Since we need to close the Kafka consumer after we don't need it anymore, it's more suitable to define it as a closable resource and Cats provide a resource abstraction for that called [`Resource`][cats resource] used for acquiring and releasing resources using `Resource.make` function that takes 2 functions `acquire` and `release` and returns a `Resource` instance where you can call `use` that will allow you to use the resource and make sure to release it after you're done with it.
+Since we need to close the Kafka consumer after we don't need it anymore, it's more suitable to define it as a closable resource and Cats provide a resource abstraction for that called [`Resource`][cats resource] used for acquiring and releasing resources using `Resource.make` function that takes 2 functions: `acquire` and `release` and returns a `Resource` instance where you can call `use` that will allow you to use the resource and make sure to release it after you're done with it.
 We can do the same thing `KafkaContext`.

 ```scala
 def createKafkaConsumer = kafkaContext ~> new KafkaConsumer(...)